sc-ventures/cloudbreak-documentation/docs/common/create-adv-6.md

 #### Enable Kerberos security

 Select this option to enable Kerberos for your cluster.
-For information about available Kerberos options, refer to [Enabling Kerberos Security](security-kerberos.md).
+For information about available Kerberos options, refer to [Enabling Kerberos security](security-kerberos.md).

-**Related Links**
+**Related links**
 [Kerberos](security-kerberos.md)